Is the campus open to staff?

 Is the Law Library open?

-The Law Library is closed to visitors at this time, as is required by current DPH guidelines.
-The Law Library is, however, offering remote services to faculty.
-For more information see: Remote Library Services for Faculty.
+The Law Library reopened at 25% capacity on March 8, 2021.
+The Law Library is also offering remote services to faculty.
+For more information see: Library Services for Faculty.

 What is ERIT?

 The Employee Reduction in Time program allows eligible employees to voluntarily reduce their appointment percentage and corresponding pay for a specified period of time.
 Participants choose their reduction in time from a minimum of 5% of full-time to a maximum of 50% of full-time and program participation can be as short as one month or as long as 36 months.

 Exclusively represented employees are eligible for ERIT if their applicable union has agreed to participate in the program.
 The following unions currently allow member participation in ERIT: AFSCME, Teamsters, UAPD and UPTE.